-Requirements (total 10 credit hours)
+Certificate Requirements (total of 11-13 credit hours)

-Students must successfully apply for and complete the requirements of a McMaster Scholar within a McMaster Learning Community.
-Apply for the McMaster School for Advancing Humanity Certificate Program upon the completion of the McMaster Scholar/Learning Community experience.
-Participate in a minimum of four "Constitutional Conversations" co-curricular campus debate/discussions.
+Students must successfully apply for and complete the requirements of a McMaster Scholar within two McMaster Learning Community.
+Apply for the McMaster School for Advancing Humanity Certificate Program upon the completion of their first McMaster Scholar/Learning Community experience and upon acceptance into their second McMaster Scholar/Learning Community experience.
+Participation in a minimum of four "Constitutional Conversations" co-curricular campus debate/discussions is also required.
+The certificate also requires coursework as follows: